 Company''s contribution to provident fund, superannuation fund, employee state insurance and other funds

 are determined under the

 relevant schemes and / or statute and charged to the Statement of Profit and

 Loss.
 The Company has no further obligation under

-Defined benefit plans and compensated absences :
+Defined benefit plans and compensated absences : In respect of certain employees, provident fund

-if any, shall be made good by the Company.
+be made good by the Company.
 The liability in respect of the shortfall of interest earnings of the

 is determined on the basis of an actuarial valuation.
 The Company''s liability towards gratuity, ex-gratia

 compensated absences are actuarially determined at each balance sheet date using the

 (ii) Voluntary retirement scheme: